floesche/LED-Display_G3_Software/docs/g2-user-guide.md

 As you may notice, this implementation uses the function generator as an offset of the value stored in `X_pos_index`, which is set when a new X,Y position is sent to the controller.
 In this way the same function can be replayed, at different positions (in functions space), without recreating the function.

 **mode 5, function generator debug mode** – in this mode, the controller does not update the display, it plays out the function generator through the DAC outputs.
 The 0-5V DAC output range is used to represent a -5 to + 5 range, so the zero of the function is shifted up to 2.5 V and the range is compressed by a factor of 2 (e.g. -5V is sent out as a zero, 0V as 2.5 V, + 5V as 5V).

+# Original file

+This user guide is an online version of the original [flight simulator user guide](assets/flight_simulator_user_guide3.doc) (available for download in the original file format).